 Although not a strict rule, it pertains more to the fact that you need to buy and hold for the long-term.
 If you have done your job well, you will not need to sell for the foreseeable future.

 If you have indeed selected Stock Rover as your stock screener of choice, you can move ahead to connecting it to your Broker if you so wish.

 Making this connection enables some excellent portfolio reporting through Stock Rover that is not usually available with most brokers.

-You will still execute the trades with your selected broker, but the portfolio performance and risk reporting will be handled by Stock Rover.
+You will still execute the trades with your selected broker, but Stock Rover will handle the portfolio performance and risk reporting.

 Simply select Brokerage Connect from the left navigation menu and follow the instructions.